 However, there is a faster way to hack nodes assuming you have the sweet cash to do it, this cash is obtained whenever you successfully hack a node; nodes with higher security and more firewalls get you more money, and nodes with information (little green triangle things) in them are worth more too.
 So with this money, you can buy different items which allow you to hack nodes with little to know effort; one item allows you to hack nodes connected to a node you have already hacked unless they are shielded, and another item allows you to destroy shields so you access to bigger nodes and therefore the bigger cash.Darknet is very addictive and time flies by when you’re playing; levels have time limits and once that limit runs out the level is over, in some cases the time limit is 30 minutes and that went so quickly in Darknet.
 Unfortunately, 30 minutes wasn’t enough for me to complete the level and it left me feeling like I wasn’t my precious time, but that’s down to me being bad at the game rather than it being too hard.
 There are also levels with different difficulty percentages, so there’s a lot of variation for hours of enjoyment.

 Overall, I’m giving Darknet an 8 out of 10.
 It’s got a lot of content for a VR game, and doesn’t actually make you feel ill even when you play for more than 30 minutes.
 While it’s not introducing anything new and extraordinary to the VR genre, it’s one of the most polished game I’ve seen in VR probably because of its simplicity.
 There were a few issues with calibration but it was out-weighed by the amount of fun I had with this game.
-The biggest negative is that it may become repetitive, but that’s what puzzle games tend to be; all I know is that I really enjoyed myself.REVIEW CODE: Here at Brash Games we have a strict Review Code policy, our editor is the only member of staff at Brash Games permitted to obtain review code and distribute it within the Brash Games review team.
-No other person is permitted to request review code and or send review links or contact the publishers / developers in any way whatsoever as we have had several instances of fraud and deception by freelance reviewers asking for codes directly and not reviewing them, they have since been dismissed from Brash Games along with their profiles so please make sure you only send review code to a valid email address ending in @brashgames.co.uk.
-For all review code enquiries, please email firstname.lastname@example.org
+The biggest negative is that it may become repetitive, but that’s what puzzle games tend to be; all I know is that I really enjoyed myself.REVIEW CODE: , our editor is the only member of true at Brash true code and distribute it within A complimentary code was to Brash Games for this review. send review true or true / developers in any way whatsoever as we have had several instances of fraud and deception by freelance reviewers asking for codes directly and not reviewing them, they have since been dismissed from Brash Games along with their profiles so please make sure you only send review code to a valid email address ending in @brashgames.co.uk.
+For all review code enquiries, please email email@example.com

 Subscribe to our mailing list